workswithweb/MQTTBox/README.md

 - Copy chrome specific assets from `chrome` folder into `build` folder.
 This should have all assets in `build` folder to upload to chrome store.

+NOTE:
-NOTE: Web App supports only Websockets because of browser limitations.
+1.Web App supports only Websockets because of browser limitations.
+2.We are working to make all apps to look in sync.
+3.We are working to make all features avaliable to all platforms.